-- The FAA has the right to levy fines of up to \$50,000 against any individual that is found to be the cause for a Runway Incursion.
+- 1. The FAA has the right to levy fines against the Jetport for any individual that is found to be the cause for a Runway Incursion.
 (An incursion is when a vehicle or person enters the movement Area (taxiway or runway) without proper clearance from ATC creating a collision hazard or results in loss of separation of an aircraft during landing or takeoff.) - 2.
-The TSA has the right to levy fines of up to \$11,000 against any individual that is found to be the cause for a breach of the Jetport's secured perimeter, including gates, doorways, or any other unintended point of access.
+The TSA has the right to levy fines against the Jetport for any individual that is found to be the cause for a breach of the Jetport's secured perimeter, including gates, doorways, or any other unintended point of access.
+Additionally, they can file criminal charges against any individual that is found to have acted intentionally or negligently.